• Facebook

 What kind of peaches are best for grilling?

-I recommend looking for large, firm peaches.
+I recommend looking for large, firm freestone peaches.
 If you choose peaches that are overly soft, they’ll be more likely to fall apart on the grill.
 Look for peaches that smell fragrant with just a bit of give when you squeeze them gently.
 You can use white or yellow peaches, both work just fine.

 Do peaches need to be ripe to grill?